ABOUT US

 Luke has a passion for creating theatre and jumped at the chance to be a founding member of the BPAC committee.
 He can’t wait to see what happens in the future of BPAC.

-ADDITIONAL SUBCOMMITTEE MEMBERS
+BPAC SUBCOMMITTEE MEMBERS

 BPAC FOUNDATION MEMBERS